hedyhli/gtrending/docs/index.rst

 Support
 -------

-If you are having issues, please raise an issue on github
+If you are having issues, please raise an issue on github.

 License